Opendigitalradio/ODR-AudioEnc/README.md

 960-transform to do DAB+ broadcast encoding.

-The main tool is the *dabplus-enc* encoder, which can read audio from a file (raw or wav), from an ALSA source or from JACK, and encode to a file, a pipe, or to a ZeroMQ output compatible with ODR-DabMux.
+The main tool is the *dabplus-enc* encoder, which can read audio from a file (raw or wav), from an ALSA source, from JACK or using libVLC, and encode to a file, a pipe, or to a ZeroMQ output compatible with ODR-DabMux.

 The ALSA input supports experimental sound card clock drift compensation, that can compensate for imprecise sound card clocks.